empathy-mp3/Inscryption-manual-AP/README.md

 - Don't use the aquasquirrel challenge.
 - In the side deck selection screen, you should use the gem deer side deck that costs energy, until you get the "You No Longer Have To Use The Gem Deer Side Decks That Cost Energy" item, at which point you should use the gem deer side deck that doesn't cost energy.
 After you select either of those, you can choose your gem colors.
 - There are no cards that fly onto the board, so you don't have to be concerned about those.
+- There are locations for adding unique cards to your deck, instead of the current system.
+- There is a starter deck randomizer option, which means you can only use starter decks you have the item for.
 - The cards that have locations but cannot be added to your deck (whose locations are obtained by simply having it in your hand) are:
   - Dark Sword
   - Mossling